 DOES SILVERLEAF HAVE EXTRACURRICULAR ACTIVITIES?

 Like many private schools and public charter schools, We do not have organized sports.
 We do offer variety of after school clubs and programs that change year-to-year.
-Some examples are Photography Club, Robotics Club, Yearbook Club and STEM Exploration.
+Some examples are Photography Club, Robotics Club, Yearbook Club and STEAM Exploration.

 Registration for 2023-24 is open for students entering grades 3-8.
 Please complete the form on our Contact page to schedule a tour with you to set up a tour of the school with you and your child(ren).
 The next step is for your child(ren) to spend a day with us at school.
 If both school and family believe it is a good fit, the student will be invited for admission.
 There is a one-time registration fee to reserve a space and several tuition payment options.
 Click here for the 2022-23 Registration Form.

 We specialize in providing a supportive and individualized education experience to students who thrive in a small, hands-on, non-traditional education setting.
 While we do provide a level of emotional and social support not found at other schools, we are not able to admit students with significant behavioral issues.
 If you have questions, please contact us to schedule a time to discuss your child’s needs and let you know what we can and cannot offer.

 We have a dedicated Board of Trustees who understand giftedness first-hand and who care about the mission of our school.
 Members of the Board are experienced in non-profit administration, education administration and oversight, policy development, and non-profit financial management.
 This group provides sound and knowledgeable leadership to Silverleaf School.